 Brahmi (Bacopa monnier), a well known memory booster is full of antioxidants that are essential for living a healthy life.
 It also reduces stress and anxiety as it decreases the levels of cortisol, which is known as the stress hormone.

-Lavender oil is one of the most popular aromatherapy oils and in ancient times, It was used as a holy herb.
-Studies have shown that a massage using lavender oil not only reduces anxiety levels but also enhance positivity among patients.
+Lavender oil is one of the most popular aromatherapy oils and in ancient times, it was used as a holy herb.
+Studies have shown that a massage using lavender oil not only reduces anxiety levels but also enhances positivity among patients.

-Disorders like Stress, tension, depression , nervousness, anxiety, insomnia etc. can be treated with the help of proper medication, counselling and a healthy life style.
-Researches says these herbs have potential to combat day-to-day stress and enhance man’s natural ability to throw off the effects of stress.
+Disorders like stress, tension, depression, nervousness, anxiety, insomnia etc. can be treated with the help of proper medication, counselling and a healthy life style.
+Researches say these herbs have potential to combat day-to-day stress and enhance man’s natural ability to throw off the effects of stress.
 These herbs control and reduce the anxiety, while at the same time they help us to accumulate Satwa guna – the divine impulse of nature.
 They strengthen the nervous system so that the body can handle added levels of tension and stress and restore normal mental condition.

 Image credit: Freepik

 Manisha Dhami is a PhD student at Punjab Agricultural University.
 She carries out research in human development.

 Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.